-To major in Biological Sciences, students first enrolled after 2002 must have BIOL 111, 112 and 113.
+To major in Biological Sciences students must have BIOL 111, 112 and 113.
 To gain a pass a student must do satisfactory practical work in laboratory classes and in field courses as well as performing satisfactorily in written tests and examinations.